hapax/hapax.github.io/assets/simple-physics.md

 This is the *Einstein-Smoluchowski-Sutherland (ESS) relation*, after the three physicists who independently discovered it.
-Remarkably, the gravitational force $mg$ cancels out altogether, so the diffusion depends only on the size $r$ of the grains.
-Grains of the same size jiggle the same way on earth as on Mars, and smaller grains jiggle further.
+The weight of the pollen cancels out, leaving a diffusion constant which grows with temperature but is inversely proportional to particle size.

-The jiggling of grains in a fluid was first noted by Robert Brown, and though he was unable to explain it, the phenemenon is called *Brownian motion* in his honour.
+The jiggling of grains in a fluid was first observed by Robert Brown, hence the name *Brownian motion*.
 (It should perhaps be called *Lucretian motion*, since Lucretius observed the zigzag motion of dust particles and attributed it to atoms --- in 60 BC!)
-Although Brownian motion suggests the existence of atoms, Einstein's genius was to extract a specific and testable prediction.
+Although Brownian motion suggests the existence of atoms, Einstein's genius was to extract a specific and testable prediction, confirmed in 1908 by Jean Perrin.
-In 1908, Jean Perrin measured the dance of pollen grains in water, and found that they diffused precisely according to the ESS relation, since all the parameters (except $D$) can be measured in other ways.
-Perrin (1926) and Einstein (1921) picked up Nobel prizes for their efforts.

 ---